 TVs come with a variety of ports so you can connect all your favorite entertainment devices.
 Here are the ports and connectors you should consider when shopping for a new set.

 HDMI ports: They're used to stream audio and HD video.
-Many TVs come with HDMI 1.4 ports, but you'll want HDMI 2.0 ports for 4K or 8K video content.
+TVs with HDMI 1.4 ports exist, but you'll want HDMI 2.0 ports for 4K or 8K video content.
 HDMI 2.0 ports are compatible with the newer HDMI 2.1 cables.
 You'll want enough ports to accommodate gaming consoles, too.
 In essence, the more ports, the merrier.

 A/V jacks: You can use these to connect a DVD player to your TV.

-Coaxial cables: You'll need these to connect cable boxes and antennas.
+Coaxial cables: You'll need these to connect cable boxes and digital TV antennas.

 Ethernet ports: Most smart TVs come with both an Ethernet port and wireless connectivity.
 It's probably worth a small amount of hassle to connect your TV to the internet by Ethernet cable, unless your WiFi is very strong and reliable.

 Bluetooth capability: While not a "port," specifically, Bluetooth capability can keep you from fiddling with cables to connect certain devices.
 It's worth checking for.